revaturelabs/interviewquestions/Python-Is/Python_Interview_Ques.md

 ---

-102.William raised a question to his colleague can a function call another function? justify your answer with an example of how is his colleague going to answer this question.
+102.William raised a question to his colleague can a function call another function?
+What should be his colleague answer to William's question?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)